 The backlash erupted after Tracy told Redbook that spinning isn't ideal for weight loss because the rigorous cardio exercise bulks up your thighs — something no woman wants.

-"Spin may burn calories in the short term, but if that's all you're doing, it'll bulk up your thighs," said Anderson.
+"Spin may burn calories in the short term, but if that's all you're doing, it'll bulk up your thighs," said Anderson, creator of the Tracy Anderson Method Workout.
 "I have women who come into my office after spinning exclusively for six months, wondering why they can't fit into their jeans."

 Some personal trainers agreed with Anderson, noting that spinning can increase appetite and develop muscular thighs, but most fitness experts disagreed.